l2dy-sonarcloud/MacThrottle/README.md

 - Displays thermal pressure state in the menu bar using different thermometer icons
 - Shows CPU core temperature (reads directly from SMC)
+- Shows fan speed percentage (on Macs with fans)
-- History graph showing thermal state and temperature over the last 10 minutes
+- History graph showing thermal state, temperature, and fan speed over the last 10 minutes
 - Statistics showing time spent in each thermal state
 - Configurable notifications:
   - When heavy throttling begins